Population growth

 Population growth alongside increased consumption is a driver of environmental concerns, such as biodiversity loss and climate change, due to overexploitation of natural resources for human development.
-International policy focused on mitigating the impact of human population growth is concentrated in the Sustainable Development Goals which seek to improve the standard of living globally while reducing the impact of society on the environment while advancing human well being.
+Hence, population reduction is discussed as a sustainability strategy, though its potential is limited to allow free individual life choices.
+International policy focused on mitigating the impact of human population growth is concentrated in the Sustainable Development Goals which seeks to improve the standard of living globally while reducing the impact of society on the environment while advancing human well-being.

 History

 World population has been rising continuously since the end of the Black Death, around the year 1350.
 Population began growing rapidly in the Western world during the industrial revolution.
 The most significant increase in the world's population has been since the 1950s, mainly due to medical advancements and increases in agricultural productivity.

 Haber process

 Due to its dramatic impact on the human ability to grow food, the Haber process, named after one of its inventors, the German chemist Fritz Haber, served as the "detonator of the population explosion", enabling the global population to increase from 1.6 billion in 1900 to 7.7 billion by November 2019.